Print

 2. Let the yeast proof for about 5 minutes, until the mixture looks nice and foamy.

-3. Add kosher salt and pepper to bowl.
+3. Add kosher salt, pepper, and all purpose flour to bowl.

 4. Add 3/4 cup of the asiago cheese to the bowl - save the extra 1/4 cup of cheese for topping the bread later!